CozyPlantlady/the-garden-gate/README.md

 - User can choose to start the game.
 - User can give a name for the character.
 - User can read the story part, and choose from options what to do next.
 - User can see their previous decision.
-(This I decided to remove.
+(This feature is removed.
 Story is very short and easily replayable.)
-- User can end the game when they want.
+- User can end the game when they want.(This feature is removed.
+Story is very short and easily replayable.)
 - User can choose to replay.
 - User can see items they have collected.